danburonline/oddball-paradigm/problem_2/README.md

 - [x] Describe the steps on how you want to deploy your application
 - [x] What do you consider relevant factors for the design of a scalable API design?
 (1 or 2 sentences)

+### Questions and answers

+**Q:** Describe the steps on how you want to deploy your application[?]

+**A:** So far, everything is simply containerised via Docker, so it can all be deployed to any cloud computing provider that supports Docker image deployment.
+I prefer to deploy it on Google Cloud Platform Cloud Run, as that's where I've had the smoothest experience.
+The MongoDB database is also currently just a free sandbox tier; I would turn it into a production-ready tier on GCP to easily connect the two services.
+Currently, it is also possible to access the database from any IP address; I would need to change that to a more secure way with limited access.
+The most simple form of deployment that I would utilise at this moment with this scope would be an CI/CD workflow with automated unit and E2E tests via GitHub Actions.
+If the pipelines pass, the Docker images will get deployed to a Google Container Registry.

+---

+**Q:** What do you consider relevant factors for the design of a scalable API design?

+**A:** If I had more time for this task, I would prefer GraphQL over a REST API due to many factors (mainly DX; TypeDoc/automated documentation, schema fetching, code generation, etc.).
+In addition, I would say that one of the most important factors is that I would use a microservice architecture because I want to be able to scale easily (in terms of cloud computing and tech stacks): all services are federated in a single GraphQL endpoint, and the whole backend is stateless and managed via Terraform (Infrastructure as Code).

 ## 🚀 Guides

 ### Run the build server